MinterTeam/minter-go-node/README.md

 _NOTE: This is alpha software.
 Please contact us if you intend to run it in production._

+## Installation

+You can get official installation instructions in our [docs](https://minter-go-node.readthedocs.io/en/dev/install.html).

 ## Documentation

 For documentation, [Read The Docs](https://minter-go-node.readthedocs.io/en/dev/).